SSMV01/ccmd/README.md

 This project is **Under development & testing**.
 We would love to hear your opinion on this project.
 Feel free to test it and provied us your feedback.

-Read [CONTRIBUTING.md](https://github.com/ssmv01/ccmd/blob/main/CONTRIBUTING.md) if you want to help us make this project better

-or mail me at ssmvmails@gmail.com
+Read [CONTRIBUTING.md](https://github.com/ssmv01/ccmd/blob/main/CONTRIBUTING.md) if you want to help us make this project better or mail me at ssmvmails@gmail.com.

-report bugs at our [issue tracker](https://github.com/ssmv01/ccmd/issues)
+Report bugs at our [issue tracker](https://github.com/ssmv01/ccmd/issues).

 <br>